hcorrada/networks-across-scales/content/projects/index.md

 IV. *Discussion and conclusion*: What are the implications of the results you obtained and open questions not addressed in your analysis

-## Final Submission 12/14
+## Final Submission

 Prepare a writeup following the same structure as above and submit as pdf.
+Further information on guidelines [here](/misc/final_project.pdf)